2025 LIST OF APPROVED SESSIONS AND WORKSHOPS

 ASOR’s 2025 Annual Meeting will take place November 19-22 at the Boston Park Plaza.
 The meeting in November will be hybrid with both virtual and in-person participation in a similar format to the 2024 Annual Meeting.

-All sessions (and workshops, when feasible) will be able to include both in-person presentations in Boston and virtual presentations online via Zoom.
+All sessions and workshops will be able to include both in-person presentations in Boston and virtual presentations online via Zoom.
 This is subject to change as the meeting develops.

 Paper and workshop presentation proposals may be submitted per the instructions on the Call for Papers from February 15 – March 15.